 Students may use the following electrical devices in their rooms: computers, mobile phones, bluetooth speakers/radios, alarm clocks, hair dryers and shavers.
 Please leave all other electrical devices at home.
-Excessive noise from electrical items will mean confiscation for a period of time to be determined by residential supervisors and duty staff.
 Chargers for laptops and devices are to be left in dorms, no charging cords are permitted to be used during the school day.